zcorpan/html-parser-book/manuscript/parser.md

 >
 > : Parse error.
 Ignore the token.

-It’s ignored.
+It's ignored.
 The final tag, the `base` start tag, is handled under the anything else clause:

 > Anything else
 >